cubesys-GmbH/ros_v2x_apps/README.md

 The *ITS Facilities* provides services and functionalities for intelligent transportation systems, including communication with traffic infrastructure and managing V2X communication.

 #### Vanetza
-The *Vanetza* node facilitates V2X communication by implementing the **ETSI ITS-G5** protocol for vehicle and infrastructure communication.
+The *Vanetza* node facilitates V2X communication by implementing the **ETSI (European Telecommunications Standards Institute) ITS-G5** protocol for vehicle and infrastructure communication.

 ### Supported ETSI ITS messages

+The *cube-its* framework incorporates the *etsi_its_messages* package to facilitate the use of standardized ETSI ITS messages for V2X communication within ROS and ROS 2 environments.
+This integration enables developers to implement and manage V2X communication protocols, adhering to the ETSI specifications, within robotic and autonomous vehicle systems.

 | Status | Acronym | Name | EN Specification | TS Specification |
 | --- | --- | --- | --- | --- |